NATO Liaison Office (NLO) Georgia

 - Enhance NATO-Georgia political and practical dialogue

-- Engage Georgian leadership at the senior and expert political and military levels.
+- Engage Georgian political and military senior leadership.

 - Support transformation and democratic oversight of the defence and security sector:

-- Engage parliament and the executive regarding the armed forces.
+- Engage parliament and the executive regarding the defence forces.

 - Engage non-governmental organisations (NGOs) interested in defence and security oversight in order to strengthen the role of civil society in national security and defence issues.